prasad044/English-Hindi-Machine-Translation-using-LSTM/README.md

 **📱This notebook includes the following:**

-1. Import Required Libraries
+1. Preprocessing
-2. Checking Statistics of Each Group
+2. Data cleaning
-3. Exploratory Data Analysis
+3. Exploratory data analysis (EDA)
-4. Feature Selection
+4. Preparing the data to train a model
-5. Modeling Algorithms
+5. Training and making predictions using various classification models
-6. Model Trails
+6. Model evaluation

 ## Dataset 📔